Abhishek-Satyarum/Git_Security/README.md

 We detect secrets independent of language syntax which means we support any programming language available.

-GSP is lightweighted, fast, developer-friendly, and integrates directly into existing Git workflows without requiring cloud services or dashboards.
+GSP is **lightweighted, fast, developer-friendly, and integrates directly into existing Git workflows** without requiring cloud services or dashboards.

-IDEA: ` Python + Git Hooks + Regex + JSON = Real-time secret leak prevention at commit time `
+**IDEA**: ` Python + Git Hooks + Regex + JSON = Real-time secret leak prevention at commit time `

 <br>